NikolasNeofytou/differential-equations-/README.md

 # differential-equations-

-This repository contains a simple command line tool to visualise differential equations.
-The program is written in Python and relies on ``sympy`` and ``matplotlib`` for solving and plotting.
+This repository contains a small web application to visualise differential equations.
+The backend is written in Python using Flask and SymPy, while MathJax renders equations in the browser.

 ### Installation

-Install the dependencies with ``pip``:
+Install the dependencies with `pip`:

 ```bash
 pip install -r requirements.txt